dotnet/docs/docs/framework/tools/resgen-exe-resource-file-generator.md

  The strongly typed resource class has the following members:

-- A parameterless constructor, which can be used to instantiate the strongly typed resource class..
+- A parameterless constructor, which can be used to instantiate the strongly typed resource class.

 - A `static` (C#) or `Shared` (Visual Basic) and read-only `ResourceManager` property, which returns the <xref:System.Resources.ResourceManager> instance that manages the strongly typed resource.